scrapinghub/web-poet/docs/page-objects/rules.rst

 <page-object-classes>` or an :ref:`item class <items>`).

-Rules are necessary if you want to request an item instance, because rules tell web-poet which page object class to use to generate your item class.
+Rules are necessary if you want to request an item instance, because rules tell web-poet which page object class to use to generate your item instance.
 Rules can also be useful as documentation or to get information about page object classes programmatically.

 :ref:`Rule precedence <rule-precedence>` can also be useful.
 For example, to implement generic page object classes that you can override for specific